jkrajniak/lab-tools/README.md

 Content:
 ==========

- - `scripts` - some more or less usefull scripts for daily work with HPC cluster or VOTCA.
+ - `scripts` - some more or less usefull scripts for daily work with HPC cluster, VOTCA or LaTeX ;-)
  - `h5md` - tools for handling HDF5 files with H5MD format
  - `md-tools` - set of Python scripts for data analysing of MD trajectory